simonecorsi/awesome/README.md

 *   [zplug/zplug](https://github.com/zplug/zplug) - :hibiscus: A next-generation plugin manager for zsh
 *   [Powerlevel9k/powerlevel9k](https://github.com/Powerlevel9k/powerlevel9k) - Powerlevel9k was a tool for building a beautiful and highly functional CLI, customized for you.
 P9k had a substantial impact on CLI UX, and its legacy is now continued by P10k.
 *   [dustinkirkland/hollywood](https://github.com/dustinkirkland/hollywood) -
-*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃  A delightful community-driven (with 1700+ contributors) framework for managing your zsh configuration.
-Includes nearly 300 optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+*   [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1800+ contributors) framework for managing your zsh configuration.
+Includes nearly 300 optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 *   [supercrabtree/k](https://github.com/supercrabtree/k) - k is the new l, yo
 *   [tj/git-extras](https://github.com/tj/git-extras) - GIT utilities -- repo summary, repl, changelog population, author commit percentages and more
 *   [zsh-users/antigen](https://github.com/zsh-users/antigen) - The plugin manager for zsh.